Updated Nov 5, 2021

 Today many investments are the benchmarks themselves.
 In other words, investors buy a stock or a bond index fund.
 In this case, when evaluating index based investments, investors can compare similar indexes, such as an S&P 500 index vs an all stock index, and index funds vs ETFs.

-All the other evaluation criteria in this post will also apply, such as costs, time frame, and desired investment results.
+All the other criteria in this post will also apply, such as costs, time frame, and desired investment results when evaluating an investment.

 Benchmarks Real Estate Investments